napari.layers.Points#

 • end_point (np.ndarray) – The point on the axis-aligned data bounding box that the cursor click intersects with.
 This is the point farthest from the camera.
 The point is the full nD coordinates of the layer data.
 If the click does not intersect the axis-aligned data bounding box, None is returned.

-get_status(position: Tuple | None = None, *, view_direction: ndarray | None = None, dims_displayed: List[int] | None = None, world: bool = False) dict[source]#
+get_status(position: tuple | None = None, *, view_direction: ndarray | None = None, dims_displayed: list[int] | None = None, world: bool = False) dict[source]#

 Status message information of the data at a coordinate position.